shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ### Yosys

 ::::::{tab} Linux
-There are two primary ways to get a copy of Yosys for your system, the first is with the systems package manager, a.k.a "Native", or via pre-build binary distributions provided by [YosysHQ](https://github.com/YosysHQ) known as the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/tree/main).
+There are two primary ways to get a copy of Yosys for your system, the first is with the systems package manager, a.k.a "Native", or via pre-build binary distributions provided by [YosysHQ] known as the [OSS CAD Suite].

 The OSS CAD Suite is very large and has lots of extra things, such as it's own version of python, and a suite of other tools, it's very convenient, but can cause some problems if you're using it for your primary environment for Torii.

-There is also a distribution of the Yosys toolchain built to target WASM and installable from [pypi](https://pypi.org/) called [YoWASP](https://yowasp.org/), currently Torii is not able to find a Yosys install from these so it is not a viable way to install Yosys for Torii to use at the moment.
+There is also a distribution of the Yosys toolchain built to target WASM and installable from [PyPI] called [YoWASP], currently Torii is not able to find a Yosys install from these so it is not a viable way to install Yosys for Torii to use at the moment.

 :::::{tab} Native
 ::::{tab} Arch-like